Skip to Content

 GAAP software development costs

 For companies with substantial software development budgets, determining whether to expense these costs as regular business expenses or to capitalize them as assets can significantly impact the bottom line.
-Under GAAP, this determination isn’t a choice but is based on the type of expense and when it’s incurred.
+Under GAAP, this determination isn’t a choice; it’s based on the type of expense and when it’s incurred.
 Costs related to external use software are expensed before technological feasibility is established, and then capitalized until the software is available for general release.
 Costs related to internal use software are expensed until the preliminary project stage is complete, and then capitalized until the software is ready for its intended use.
 Once these criteria are met, the costs begin to be amortized over the software’s useful life.
 This approach aligns expenses with their period of benefit, ensuring that costs are matched with the time frame in which the software provides value to the company.

-IRC Section 174 research and experimental expenditures
+IRC Section 174 and restoration of full expensing of domestic expenditures

 IRC Section 41 research and development tax credit